 - ⅓ cup cilantro

 - In a medium bowl, beat eggs and milk together using a fork.
-Add refried black beans, banana peppers, diced tomatoes, sea salt, chili powder, scallions and cilantro, and mix well.
+Add refried black beans, banana peppers, diced tomatoes, scallions, cilantro, and chili powder; mix until well combined.

 Serving size: 3 muffins Calories: 165 calories, Fat: 6 grams, Saturated fat: 1.5 grams, Carbohydrates: 15 grams, Sugar: 1 gram, Sodium: 70 milligrams, Fiber: 6 grams, Protein: 12 grams, Cholesterol: 210 milligrams